On This Page

 Know Before You Go

-Two very important features of Redfern-Keily Provincial Park are the trail systems into the area; one trail follows Nevis Creek and the Besa River to Redfern Lake, and a second trail follows the Sikanni Chief River to Trimble Lake.
-Another trail links Trimble Lake to the Besa River, completing a loop.
+Two trail systems provide access into Redfern-Keily Provincial Park.
+The first, Redfern Lake Trail, follows Nevis Creek and the Besa River to Redfern Lake.
+The second trail follows the Sikanni Chief River to Trimble Lake.
+A third trail links Trimble Lake to the Besa River, completing a loop.

-Both trails are open to snowmobiles, horses, hikers, mountain bikes, and dog sleds; however, motorized ATV vehicles can only access the park via the Redfern Lake trail.
+Both trails are open to snowmobiles, horses, hikers, and dog sleds; however, motorized off-road vehicles (ORV), mountain bikes, and e-bikes can only access the park via the Redfern Lake trail.

-- ATVs using the Redfern Lake ATV trail are restricted to machines weighing no more than 500kg.
+- ORVs using the Redfern Lake Trail are restricted to machines weighing no more than 750 kg and must stay within 10m of the route. .
 Public Access Prohibition Regulation Sec.
 2, (Wildlife Act).
+Map MK 2018 [PDF].

-- Motorized access along the Sikanni River trail does not extend into the park.
+- ORV access along the Sikanni River Trail does not extend into the park.
 Primitive campsites are found along both trails.
 There are approximately 26 sites along the Redfern Lake trail, of which seven are located within the park.